MedoFayed/mfd_site/ReadMe.txt

 ...
 AUTH_USER_MODEL = "accounts.CustomUser" # new
 2.2.
 Time to create a migrations file for the changes.
-We’ll add the optional app name accounts to the command so that only changes to that app are included.
+Weï¿½ll add the optional app name accounts to the command so that only changes to that app are included.
 >docker-compose exec web python manage.py makemigrations accounts

 >docker-compose exec web python manage.py migrate